-Press the events key, then the zone number to be bypassed.
+Press the with the panel is DISARMED, the bypassed.
 While the panel is DISARMED, the bypassed zone LED will flash slowly; indicating the zone has been bypassed.
 While the panel is ARMED, the bypassed zones will only be displayed if the Display Bypassed [21-3] option has been selected.